About Autism

 * High performance in HQ (High functioning Autism)

-* Curiosity & interest for many different things
+* Curiosity & interest in many different things

 (High functioning Autism)